 Brewing Kombucha in a Brewing System

-Kombucha contains beneficial bacteria and yeast, as well as other vitamins and minerals.
-It can boost your immune system, and reduce depression symptoms.
+Kombucha is a healthy beverage that contains beneficial bacteria and yeast.
+It also contains vitamins and minerals.
+It can help boost the immune system and reduce depression symptoms.

 The FDA says kombucha poses no health risks when it’s brewed correctly.
 Brewing your own kombucha can be easy, cheap and convenient.
-The process is simple and requires minimal space.
+The process requires minimal space and is simple.

-There are a number of manufacturers who offer systems designed to streamline the process and ensure consistency.
-These are ideal for small-scale commercial and home brewing.
+There are several manufacturers that offer systems to streamline the brewing process and ensure consistency.
+These are ideal for home and small commercial brewing.

-A thermometer.
-Often overlooked, but essential to regulate the temperature of fermentation.
-In winter, a heating pad can be used to warm up kombucha if it is too cold.
+A thermometer is essential for controlling the temperature during fermentation.
+Also, a heating mat can be useful in winter to warm up kombucha that is too cold.

-Long, flexible brush for bottle cleaning: Ideal for cleaning bottles in tight corners.
-Brewery Wash: Specially formulated for removing stubborn residues which can form on jars surfaces and in narrow necks.
+Long, flexible bottle cleaning brush: Perfect for scrubbing tight corners and nooks to keep your bottles clean.
+Brewery wash is specially formulated to remove stubborn residues from jar surfaces and narrow necks.
 Use in conjunction with a bottle cleaning brush for the best results.

 Kombucha is a tea that has been fermented and touted as having health benefits.
-It is made by mixing bacteria and yeast in a symbiotic solution with sweetened tea.
-The symbiotic process creates a matrix of cells called a biofilm.
+It is made by mixing a symbiotic culture of bacteria and yeast with a sweetened tea solution.
+The symbiotic culture creates a matrix called a biofilm.
 The biofilm is made up of lactic acid bacteria, yeast and other substances.
 These acids and substances give kombucha a distinctive flavor and nutritional benefits.

 The symbiotic reaction also breaks sugar down into carbon dioxide, and small amounts of ethanol.
 This is the reason kombucha can be called “the Champagne of Health.”
 Commercial kombucha is typically less than 0.5% in alcohol, which meets FDA requirements for a nonalcoholic label.

 A scoby is made up of bacteria and fungi that form a symbiotic partnership and make kombucha.
-You can get a scoby from friends or relatives who make kombucha, buy one online or attend a workshop where they will provide you with the starter.
+You can buy a scoby online, or get one from friends and relatives who make kombucha.

-Find a dark place to store your Kombucha where the temperature will not fluctuate too much.
+When storing your Kombucha, find a dark spot where the temperature won’t fluctuate too much.
 A closet or cabinet is a good option if it’s large enough and you open/close it often enough to promote airflow.
-If you choose to keep your brew in the cupboard, you may want to keep a starter tea handy in case you wish to re-start another batch.
+If you do choose to store your brew in a cupboard, consider keeping a jar of starter tea nearby in case you want to re-start a batch.

-Always handle a SCOBY using clean hands, and use sterile tools.
-It’s also important to regularly test your kombucha for harmful bacteria and fungi.
+Remember to always handle a SCOBY with clean hands and to use sterilized equipment.
+It is also important to test your Kombucha regularly for harmful fungi and bacteria.